What controls the Fe II strength in active galactic nuclei?: Data Analysis

-We use the measured parameters from the Valued-added ExtraGAlactic Catalog developed and maintained by Center for Astrophysics, University of Science and Technology of China (USTC--VEGAC; X.B.\,Dong et al., in preparation, J.G.\,Wang et al., in preparation).
-Details of spectral analysis will be described in separate papers.
-We discuss briefly here the steps relevant to this paper: we correct the SDSS spectra for Galactic extinction, separate \feii\ emission from the continuum, and fit the emission lines.
-The optical \feii\ is modeled with two separate sets of templates in \emph{analytical} forms, one for the broad-line system and the other for \emph{narrow-line} system, constructed from the measurements of I\,ZW\,1 by V\'eron-Cetty et al. (2004) [see Dong et al. 2008 for details].
-The regions of UV broad \feii\ is modeled with the tabulated semiempirical template generated by Tsuzuki et al. (2006) basically from the measurements of I\,ZW\,1; in the wavelength region covered by \mgii\ emission, this template also employs the calculation with the CLOUDY photoionization code (Ferland et al. 1998). \mgii\ doublet lines each is fitted with a truncated 5-parameter Gauss-Hermite series (Wang et al. 2009; see also Salvainder et al. 2007).
-As its profile is sometimes rather complex, broad-line \hb\ is fitted with as many Gaussians as statistically justified; we do not ascribe any particular physical significance to the individual Gaussian components (Dong et al. 2005).
-Every broad \feii\ lines are assumed to have the same profile as broad \hb\ while the redshift of broad-line \feii\ is set to be a free parameter; the uncertainty of the \feii\ line width has little effect on the measurement of the \feii\ flux (Salvainder et al. 2007, Hu et al. 2008).
-All narrow emission lines are fitted with a single Gaussian except the \oiii\ $\lambda \lambda$4959,5007 doublet; each line of the \oiii\ doublet is modeled with two Gaussians, with one accounting for the line core and the other for a possible blue wing as seen in many objects.
-The redshift and width of narrow-line \feii\ are set to be free parameters.
+Each line in the \mgii\ doublet is fitted with a truncated five-parameter Gauss-Hermite series (Wang et al. 2009; see also Salviander et al. 2007).
+As the profile of broad \hb\ is sometimes rather complex, it is fitted with as many Gaussians as statistically justified; we do not ascribe any particular physical significance to the individual Gaussian components (Dong et al. 2005).
+We assume that the broad \feii\ lines have the same profile as broad \hb\ (see Boroson \& Green 1992; Landt et al. 2008; cf. Hu et al. 2008b), but we leave their relative velocity as a free parameter.
+The fluxes of both broad and narrow \feii\ emission are quite insensitive to the exact line width (Vestergaard \& Peterson 2005; Landt et al. 2008) and profile shape assumed for the broad component, which is verified at the end of this section.
+All narrow emission lines are fitted with a single Gaussian, except for the \oiii\ $\lambda \lambda$4959, 5007 doublet lines, each of which is modeled with two Gaussians, one accounting for the line core and the other for a possible blue wing seen in many objects.
+The redshift and width of narrow-line \feii\ are set as free parameters.